(el e TRIP tan)

 Dosing: Renal Impairment

-No dosage adjustment provided in manufacturer’s labeling; however, adjustment likely not needed based on pharmacokinetic analysis; monitor for increased blood pressure.
+There are no dosage adjustments provided in the manufacturer's labeling; however, adjustment likely not needed based on pharmacokinetic analysis.

 Dosing: Hepatic Impairment